willtonian1/ArduinoKeysEmulator/README.md

 # ArduinoKeysEmulator
 In order to make my own wheel, I have started to use the Arduino Leonardo and the Keyboard package to emulate a keyboard using buttons.
+Currently using Trackmania Nations Forever to test button functionality.